 - Parasitoids: Crucially important and diverse insects that lay their eggs in other insects, and provide natural (and commercially available) pest control.

-for an introduction to these animals, and look in Garden Wildlife for more about individual groups.
+for an introduction to these animals, and look in links above for more about individual groups.

 Detritivores and decomposers